dullroar/ten-steps-to-linux-survival/Step02.md

 Truck   winch   100
 ```

 What if we want to sort by the parts column?
-Well, it is the second "key"
+Well, it is the second "key" field delimited by
-field delimited by whitespace, so:
+whitespace, so:

-\drcap{Sort by the second column}
+\drcap{Sort by the second "key" column}
 ```bash
 ~/Invoices $ sort -k 2 *
 Truck   brakes  200